Skip to main content

 Things that might lower your risk:

-• Getting regular HPV screenings.
+• Getting regular HPV screenings and HPV vaccination.

 • Choosing another form of birth control, like an IUD.

 Birth control pills containing both estrogen and progesterone can lower your risk of this type of cancer.
 The longer you take them, the lower your risk.
 The benefit seems to last for at least a decade after you stop.
+An IUD might also help lower your risk of endometrial cancer.

 The protective benefits of birth control pills might not be limited to certain reproductive cancers.
 Growing evidence says the pill may lower your risk of developing colorectal cancer while you take it.
 More research is needed.